shivendra-dev54/plant_disease_project/readme.md

 ## 🔍 Inference on a Single Image

+  * Download and save model from drive if trained on Colab else follow following
   * Update `model_path`, `image_path`, `dataset_dir` in the `inference.py` file and then run following command
 ```bash
 python inference.py